 In order to test the concept of Mobility-as-a-Service (MaaS) in Scotland, HITRANS have developed the bespoke GO-HI app, which provides instant access to information on buses, trains, taxis, car hire, car clubs, bicycle hire, air travel and ferries.
 This allows users to plan their journeys and find, book and pay for all modes of transport in one place using any iPhone or Android mobile device.
 GO-HI is powered by Fleetondemand's Mobilleo MaaS platform.
-The project engages the underlying Mobilleo platform with several new transport partners, as well as those existing on the platform today.
-Project partners include Enterprise, Bewegen, Brompton Bike Hire, Stagecoach Bus, West Coast Motors, Inverness Taxis, ScotRail, Loganair, Shotl, Skedgo, Orkney Ferries and Northlink Ferries.
+The project engages the underlying Mobilleo platform with several

+new transport partners, as well as existing platform partners including

+Enterprise, Bewegen, Brompton Bike Hire,

+Stagecoach Bus, West Coast Motors,

+Inverness Taxis, ScotRail, Loganair, Shotl,

+Skedgo, Orkney Ferries and Northlink Ferries.

 Photo credit: Mobilleo